Politics of the Philippines: Catholic Church

 The influence of the Church in civil society dates back to the Spanish era, when the Church exercised considerable secular power.
 Despite the separation of Church and State that was established under American rule, the Church retained social influence among both elites and the wider population and a desire to promote its global values within the country.
 The Church provides a unifying moral framework that transcends class lines, linking the rich with the poor.

 National structures were established shortly after independence, and the Church became directly involved in elections, both through its administrative hierarchy and through the actions of individual clergy.
 The politicization of the Church increased after the Second Vatican Council, in great part due to the activism of Catholic youth.
 Another factor was the increasing filipinization of the Church following independence.
 The Church did not initially strongly oppose Marcos and agreed with his anti-communist stance.
 However, internal opposition grew over the course of the martial law era.

 Public political opposition from individual clergy members eventually shifted the opinion of the Church hierarchy, who supported the candidacy of Corazon Aquino and the subsequent People Power Revolution.
 Due to these events, the Church began to see itself as a "guardian of democracy".
 Later, the Church was one of the institutions that became opposed to the Presidency of Joseph Estrada.

 Religious orders, such as the Society of Jesus and Opus Dei, run private educational establishments for law, medicine, and business.
 The Church is active in social and economic development, in ways not always in alignment with the desire of state authorities.
 It has organized to assist in anti-corruption efforts.
 The Church maintains strong influence on the topic of family, notably through its support of large family size and its opposition to birth control.
 Catholic influence led to the removal of divorce laws following independence.

 The political influence of the Church has decreased in the 21st century, following sexual abuse revelations and the death of the prominent Cardinal Jaime Sin.
 A symbolic moment for Church influence was the passing of the Reproductive Health Act of 2012 by the Benigno Aquino administration.
 This law aimed to make contraception and family planning more accessible, a topic which had faced long-standing Church opposition.
 Public opinion was thought to be in favor of the law.
 The Rodrigo Duterte administration has also clashed with the Church, with Duterte at times directly positioning himself against the Church.
 While Duterte himself is not in favor of a divorce law, proposals to legalize divorce gained significant support in Congress following his election, with one bill being passed by the House of Representatives before rejection by the Senate.
 The measure was reintroduced in the next session of Congress.
+During the 2022 presidential elections campaign, the Church endorsed the candidacy of vice president Leni Robredo to prevent Bongbong Marcos, son of dictator Ferdinand Marcos, from winning the election.
+Robredo, who won in 18 of the 86 dioceses in the country, lost the presidential race in a landslide.